jwpf100/tictactoe/README.md

 - create a simple backend server (using a simple generator provided by your IDE is fine)
 - use any SQL/noSQL database to store the results
 - return simple stats back to the front-end: number of win/losses for each player.

-Simplification for the task:
-- do not use database migration tools, just an SQL or other script to create tables is fine
-- add comments about what you were thinking about but didn’t implement because of restrictions
-- host the project on your local machine, optional hosting in a public place is fine
-- optionally create a Dockerfile to build both back-end and front-end.
-Do not create any deployment scripts, if it's not necessary.
-- optional tests are welcome

-## Quickstart
-- Make sure you have **node** installed
-- `cd client`
-- `npm i`
-- `npm start`